openfaas/docs/docs/tutorials/expanded-timeouts.md

 ## Part 1 - the core components

-When installing with Kubernetes, you need to set various timeout values for the distributed components of the OpenFaaS control plane.
+When running OpenFaaS on Kubernetes, you need to set various timeout values for the distributed components of the OpenFaaS control plane.
 These options are explained in the [helm chart README](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas).
 The easiest option for new users is to set them all to the same value.

+ > For faasd users, you'll need to edit the equivalent fields in your `docker-compose.yaml` file.

 We will set: